Refried beans used to be an all-day affair. But now, this recipe for Refried Beans with an Instant Pot saves the day for something else.

 My favorite tortilla warmer

 Since a lot of refried beans end up in burritos, I wanted to mention this tortilla warmer.
 Don’t underestimate its usefulness when you’re feeding a crowd and trying to keep tortillas warm.

 In my book, it’s much better than traditional tortilla warmers that sweat inside and end up dripping water on your tortillas.

 Freezing Refried Beans

-As for burritos, I like to freeze single portions in these plastic zippered bags and freeze them.
+As for burritos, I like to freeze single portions of these plastic zippered bags and freeze them.
 They make a cheap and filling snack or lunch.

-Don’t put too many refried beans inside your tortilla when making burritos.
+Don’t put overfill your tortilla when making burritos.

 Burritos with beans squishing out everywhere are hard to eat.
 I learned it from my grandchildren.

 Pin the picture below to save for later.

 Did you try this recipe and enjoy it?
 Consider helping other readers (and me) by returning to this post.
 Leave a rating on the recipe card itself underneath the picture.
 Although always appreciated, comments aren’t required.